reserve-protocol/protocol/docs/demurrage-collateral.md

     where t is seconds since 01/01/2024 00:00:00 GMT+0000
 ```

 The timestamp of 01/01/2024 00:00:00 GMT+0000 is chosen arbitrarily.
-It's not important what this value is, but there are benefits to using a common anchor (and 1970 is too far).
+It's not important what this value is, but there are benefits to using a common anchor (and 1970 is wastefully far).

-In unix time this is `1640995200`
+In unix time this is `1704085200`

 ### Target Unit